rspamd/rspamd.com/doc/modules/index.md

 # Rspamd modules

 Rspamd ships with a set of modules.
-Some modules are written in C to speed up complex procedures, while others are written in lua to reduce code size.
+Some modules are written in C to speed up complex procedures, while others are written in Lua to reduce code size.
-We encourage you to write new modules in lua and add the essential support to the Lua API itself.
+We encourage you to write new modules in Lua and add the essential support to the Lua API itself.
 Lua modules are very close to C modules in terms of performance.
 Lua modules, however, can be written and loaded dynamically.

 ## C Modules

-C modules provide the core functionality of rspamd and are actually statically linked to the main rspamd code.
-C modules are defined in the `options` section of rspamd configuration.
+C modules provide the core functionality of Rspamd and are actually statically linked to the main Rspamd code.
+C modules are defined in the `options` section of Rspamd configuration.
 If no `filters` attribute is defined, then all modules are disabled.
 The default configuration enables all modules explicitly: